-The MEd in Language Education is designed for students seeking K-12 certification in one of the following areas: French Education, Spanish Education or Teaching English to Speakers of Other Languages (TESOL) Education.
-The program brings students up to date on the latest practices, programs, and changes in education laws.
+The MEd in Language Education is designed for students seeking K-12 certification in one of the following areas: French Education, Spanish Education, or Teaching English to Speakers of Other Languages (TESOL) Education.

 There is a growing need within New Hampshire and throughout the country for trained language teachers.
 The New Hampshire Department of Education lists French, Spanish and TESOL as critical shortage areas.